Alignak-monitoring/alignak/README.rst

 Installing Alignak
 ------------------

+Alignak Deb / Rpm packaging is built thanks to the bintray service.
+Get the package for your Linux distribution `on our packages repository<https://bintray.com/alignak>`_.

-See the `installation documentation <https://alignak-doc.readthedocs.org/en/latest/02_installation/index.html>`_.
+See the `installation documentation <https://alignak-doc.readthedocs.org/en/latest/02_installation/index.html>`_ for more information on the different installation possibilities offered by Alignak.